 We are currently serving 20 COOPERATIVES organized by people pooling their labor and meager resources to stay alive and build a future for themselves and their children.
 We provide goats, cows, the means to send children to school, and assistance with income generation projects.

-Thanks the generous supports of our dancers and donors in 2014, we were able to send $89,666 in aid to our Rwandan communities, giving 10,000 people the means to improve their lives.
+Thanks the generous supports of our dancers and donors in 2015, we were able to send $91,195 in aid to our Rwandan communities, giving 10,174 people the means to improve their lives.
 We have seen a real shift in the mindset in these communities, as families begin to believe in the future, and work for a sustainable livelihood.
-We are so grateful to our Rwanda Team, Rwanda Justin Bisengimana, Assistant Dany Rukundo, and Field Intern Chantal Kubwimana, for implementing our programs with selfless, loving dedication.
+We are so grateful to our Rwanda Team, Rwanda Justin Bisengimana, Program Assistant Dany Rukundo, and Education Coordinator Chantal Kubwimana, for implementing our programs with selfless, loving dedication.

 - Training: Business, agriculture, and leadership training for our co-op members

-- Businesses: 5 businesses (2 sewing businesses, a bakery, a nursery school, a marshland to farmland project) and 4 parcels of farmland
+- Businesses: 5 businesses (2 sewing businesses, a bakery, a general store, and a Tilapia fish farm)

 “Last January, I visited a cooperative we work with in Rwanda made up of women who survived the genocide in their country.
 Ten of the women could not get off their mats to greet us because they were so malnourished.
 Most of these women have AIDS due to the genocide rapes.
 If they are not well nourished, they are vulnerable to other rampant illnesses such as malaria and typhus.
 Right after this meeting, Justin found a milking cow which we were able to deliver quickly to the group.
 When I returned in June and went out to meet with them again, those ten women were dancing and healthy.
 It’s magical how quickly the cow’s milk can restore people’s health and vitality.”
 Betsy Kain